JustinH-94/Fisher-Yates-Shuffle/README.md

 # Fisher-Yates-Shuffle
 This program demonstrates an understanding of the fisher yates shuffle.
+The demonstration is that of shuffle a deck of cards.
+Though not all 52 cards, it takes cards Ace through King, Ace High, and shuffles them into a new arrangement where then the player can play High or Low.
+The program uses the random method and multiple variables for sorting in order to shuffle the deck.